DiRoots-Limited/DiRoots.DiStem.Releases/docs/ui-components/Quick Views.md

 ### Save settigs

-Click on Apply to save the settings, and select the rooms and spaces you want to create the Callout views.
+Click Apply to save the settings, and select the rooms and spaces you want to create the Callout views for.
-To finish, click on Create button, and wait for a few seconds to create the views.
+To finish, click on the Create button, and wait for a few seconds for the views to be created.

 ```yaml
 #Note: